 National Council for Behavioral Health is the unifying voice of America’s community mental health and addictions treatment organizations.
-Together with 2,500 member organizations, it serves more than eight million adults and children living with mental illnesses and addiction disorders.
+Together with 2,800 member organizations, it serves more than 10 million adults and children living with mental illnesses and addictions.
 The organization is committed to ensuring all Americans have access to comprehensive, high-quality care that affords every opportunity for recovery and full participation in community life.
-Mental Health First Aid has trained 500,000 individuals to connect youth and adults in need to mental health and addictions care in their communities.
+Mental Health First Aid has trained more than 600,000 individuals to connect youth and adults in need to mental health and addictions care in their communities.

 Premier Behavioral Health Association

 A not-for-profit 501(c)(3) association, the National Council for Behavioral Health’s mission is to advance our members’ ability to deliver integrated health care.

 The National Council advocates for policies that ensure people who have mental health and substance use problems can access comprehensive healthcare services.
 We also offer state-of-the-science education and practice improvement consulting and resources to ensure mental health and addiction services are efficient and effective.